BasicWolf/archived-kaylee/doc/tutorial/client_side.rst

 As you may already know, the client-side of Kaylee is written in `CoffeeScript <http://coffeescript.org/>`_.
 But there is nothing that prevents you from writing the project in pure JavaScript!
-Yet, for simplicity and clarity we are going to use CoffeeScript.
-Mastering the basics of CoffeeScript takes less than 10 minutes and even without that, the project code should be simple and clear to everybody.
+Mastering the basics of CoffeeScript takes less than 30 minutes and that is the language used in the tutorial application.

 The client-side code of Kaylee projects basically consists of two callbacks in ``pj`` namespace: :js:func:`pj.init(kl_config, app_config) <pj.init>` and